itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

 - We can define rules to choose the role for each user based on the userID
 - We can partition user access using policy variables
 - IAM credentials are obtained by Cognito Identity Pools through STS
-- Roles must have a "trust" policy of Cognito Identiy Pools
+- Roles must have a "trust" policy of Cognito Identity Pools

 ## Cognito User Pools vs Identity Pools